crewlinker/protoc-gen-dynamodb/README.md

 ## Feature Backlog

 - [ ] SHOULD add field option to support (un)marshalling StringSets, NumberSets, ByteSets etc
-- [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling: ignore option
+- [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling: ignore option, should also cause path building method to not be generated
 - [ ] SHOULD support encoding compex types (messages, maps, strucpb, oneof values as json AND/OR binary protobuf)
 - [ ] COULD generate query building structure for FilterExpressions/KeyConditionExpressions etc
 - [ ] COULD add errors to the "MarshalDynamoKey" method if range/sort key is empty string, or empty bytes (0 number is fine?)